skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 and `__stack_high` via the `--export` linker flag, then restoring the stack pointer in the runtime after traps.)

-WASM was extended with [bulk memory operations][bulk], and so there are single instructions for `memset` and `memmove`, which Clang maps onto the
+Wasm was extended with [bulk memory operations][bulk], and so there are single instructions for `memset` and `memmove`, which Clang maps onto the
 built-ins: